OOP in Practice

 Summary

-In this chapter, we built a complete graphics rendering system from scratch.
-The abstract base class Shape defined the polymorphic interface, three concrete shape classes implemented their respective calculation logic through inheritance and override, Canvas used unique_ptr<Shape> to uniformly manage all shape objects, and ColoredShape demonstrated the practice of composition over inheritance.
+In this chapter, we implemented a complete graphics rendering system from scratch.
+The abstract base class Shape defined the polymorphic interface, three concrete shape classes implemented their respective calculation logic through inheritance and override, Canvas used unique_ptr to uniformly manage all shape objects, and ColoredShape demonstrated the practice of composition over inheritance.

-A few core takeaways: a virtual destructor is a non-negotiable baseline requirement for polymorphic class hierarchies; override is a free error-checking tool; unique_ptr is the best choice for managing polymorphic objects; and when torn between inheritance and composition, ask yourself "Is-a or Has-a?"—if the relationship is unstable, use composition.
+A few core takeaways: Virtual destructors are a baseline requirement for polymorphic class hierarchies; override is a free error-checking tool; unique_ptr is the best choice for managing polymorphic objects.
+When hesitating between inheritance and composition, ask yourself "Is-a or Has-a?"—if the relationship isn't stable, use composition.

-This concludes the OOP section.
-In the next chapter, we dive into template basics—the core mechanism of C++ generic programming.
-If OOP is about "organizing code with inheritance hierarchies," then templates are about "generating code with type parameters"—two fundamentally different abstraction methods, and both are essential weapons in a C++ programmer's arsenal.
+The OOP section ends here.
+The next chapter enters Template Basics—the core mechanism of C++ generic programming.
+If OOP is "organizing code with inheritance hierarchies," then templates are "generating code with type parameters"—two completely different abstraction methods, and both are essential weapons for a C++ programmer.